 Lighting your White Jack-o'-lantern

 I used a larger candle for the large Jack's.
-If you get the same candle you will need batteries for this one.
-For the smaller pumpkins, I bought a pack of smaller candles.
-They came with a battery which was nice.
+If you get the same candle, you will need batteries for this one.
+For the small pumpkins, I bought a pack of smaller candles like tea lights.
+They came with a nice battery.

 Simply place your candles inside the pumpkins.
-When nighttime comes simply turn on the switch at the bottom and sit the candle back down inside.
+When nighttime comes, turn on the switch at the bottom and sit the candle back down inside.
 The lighted jack-o'-lanterns add such a beautiful glow with the gold inside.

 Can you believe how easy this DIY dollar store Halloween decoration turned out?
 I want to share a few creative DIY Halloween decorations you can do with your chalk-painted Jack-o-lantern lanterns.

 First, add them to your bookcases.
-They look so cute all lit up with battery-powered white candles at night while watching a Halloween movie.
+It's a great way to get in the Halloween spirit.
+They look so cute, all lit up with battery-powered white candles at night while watching a Halloween movie.

 Another fun all Hallows Eve easy idea is adding them to your fireplace mantel.
 Liz decorated her living room mantel with white jack-o-lanterns and it looked so cute.
-Or decorate with them at your front door or entryway.
+They are the perfect addition to decorate your front door or entryway.

-And last you can hang them from the ceiling similar to how I did in our Harry Potter table decorations.
+And last, you can hang them from the ceiling as I did in our Harry Potter table decorations.
 This was another easy, fun, and cheap Halloween decoration idea.

 Thank you for coming by and visiting Life on Summerhill.
-I hope you enjoyed this DIY and I hope you have a fun Halloween decorating with them.
+I hope you enjoyed this DIY, and have a fun Halloween decorating with them.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION